SHARPENED by LEIGH

 COMMERCIAL & HAND-FORGED JAPANESE, HIGH CARBON, FOLDED & POWDER STEELS

-Eg, Commercial brands: Kasumi, Yaxell, Mcusta Zanmai, Miyabi, Tojiro, Kai
+Eg, Commercial brands: Mcusta Zanmai, Miyabi.

 COOKERY LEVELACCOMPLISHED TO EXPERT